collective-soundworks/soundworks-template/README.md

 The [`@soundworks/template-helpers`](https://github.com/collective-soundworks/soundworks-template-helpers) package contains common helpers (views, etc.) shared by most the applications.

-## Support
+## Browser support

-The application should support all major evergreen browsers and iOS Safari >= 9.3.5
+In version 3.1.0: the `soundworks-template` aims at supporting all major evergreen browsers and iOS Safari >= 9.3.5

 ## License